Social Credit Party of Canada: Reunification

-In the 1972 election, the Social Credit Party won 15 seats—all in Quebec—and 7.6% of the popular vote.
-Manning was appointed to the Senate of Canada in 1970—the first and (as it turned out) only Socred ever to serve in that body.
+In the 1972 Canadian federal election, the reunited Social Credit Party won 15 seats, all of them in Quebec, and received 7.6 percent of the national popular vote.
+Ernest Manning had been appointed to the Senate of Canada in 1970, becoming the only Social Credit figure to serve in that chamber.
 Patterson returned to Parliament as a Progressive Conservative in the 1972 election.